SQL LIKE Operator

 (means zero or more characters) is a wildcard character.
 Hence, the SQL command selects customers whose last_name starts with R followed by zero or more characters after it.

-There are more wildcard characters we can use.
-Lets see another example using _
+There are more wildcard characters we can use with LIKE

 SELECT *